emdash/ampii/MANUAL.md

 # Overview

-AMPiI has one fundamental goal: to help you track every gram of food that goes into your mouth.
-Internally, AMPiI tracks food *by weight*.
+AMPiI has one ultimate goal: to help you track every gram of food that goes into your mouth.

-This isn't perfect; however -- and this is important to understand -- perfection is *not* the goal.
-The goal is to help you do the best you can at any given time.
+However -- and this is important to understand -- perfection is *not* the goal.
+The goal is to help you do as best you can, at any given time.

+AMPiI can track as little or as much as you want, whether it's pre-packaged, whole, or hot from the kitchen.

+AMPiI doesn't judge.
+It just helps you manage the plans you make for yourself.

 Broadly speaking, your time with AMPiI will be spent in the following
 ways:
-- Set up your Inventory, a one-time task.
+- Managing your inventory.
-- Import recipes, at any time.
+- Adapting and refining recipes.
-- Create a meal plan, from specific recipes: periodically.
+- Create meal plans, at varying levels of detail.
-- Generate a Shopping List from a meal plan, periodically.
+- Generateing shopping lists from a meal plan.
-- Update your Inventory, after a shopping trip: as needed.
-- Cook dish(es) from your meal plan, as needed.
+- Assisting you in preparing recipes.
-- Log what you've eaten, as needed.
+- Recording what you've eaten, or plan to eat.
-- Review your progress, at the end of a planning period.
+- Periodically reviewing your activiy.

 AMPiI is especially oriented towards those who want to prepare food in advance, a.k.a. *meal prepping*.
 But it works just fine for those those meals you prepare just before eating.

-AMPiI tracks all the food you eat, whether it's pre-packaged, whole, or hot from the kitchen.

 # System Requirements

+The main thing AMPiI needs are: a keyboard, USB ports, and a screen.
+A Raspberry PI 400 is my target system.

 ## Getting Started